Shek Tong Tsui: Transport

 The tram terminus near Whitty Street is one of the termini of Hong Kong Tramways.
 Bus and minibus services are also available along the main streets.
 HKU station of the West Island line, an extension of the existing MTR Island line, serves this area.

 The major roads in Shek Tong Tsui are the western ends of Des Voeux Road West and Queen's Road West, Hill Road and part of Pok Fu Lam Road.
 Connaught Road West is the major access road.
 Hill Road is a "double decker" road taking traffic downhill from Pok Fu Lam Road to Connaught Road.

 There are also a number of smaller terrace roads, including Yat Fu Lane, Woo Hop Street, Clarence Terrace, Po Tuck Street and South Lane.

 Education

 Shek Tong Tsui is in Primary One Admission (POA) School Net 11.
 Within the school net are multiple aided schools (operated independently but funded with government money) and the following government schools: Bonham Road Government Primary School and Li Sing Primary School (李陞小學).

+Hong Kong Public Libraries operates Shek Tong Tsui Library in the Shek Tong Tsui Municipal Services Building.